 - 9 What level of customization would mean humanoid?

 - 10 Will future humans be humans, still?

 Let’s consider our current level of technology as the default.
 And let’s assume that all the following upgrades are possible:

-It will definitely be available in the future, so we should not wonder if this upgrade is possible or not.
-The questions that can be raised here are: firstly, whether it is ethical to alter the human body artificially and secondly, how much this upgrade will (or should) cost?
-Currently, artificial organs are not affordable for everyone, but an optimistic prediction says that it will be available in the future.
+It will be available in the future, so we should not wonder if this upgrade is possible or not.
+The questions that can be raised here are: firstly, whether it is ethical to alter the human body artificially, and secondly, how much this upgrade will (or should) cost.
+Currently, artificial organs are not affordable for everyone, but an optimistic prediction says that they will be available in the future.

 2) Upgrade our brain’s memory capacity.